Review How the Driving While High Test Works and 2023 Legal Defenses

 - Erratic driving or weaving

-As previously mentioned with DUI checkpoints for St. Patrick’s Day weekend, another new way police test drivers for Marijuana is the mouth-swab test during the standard field sobriety testing.
+As previously mentioned with DUI checkpoints for driving while high testing, another new way police test drivers for Marijuana is the mouth-swab test during the standard field sobriety testing.
 This is just the latest new way police have at their disposal to detect the presence of Marijuana and other drugs in suspected impaired drivers.